jamessutton600613-png/GQR/GQR^NEWS.md

 The data exhibit:

-- robust exponential suppression in jet multiplicity,
+- Robust exponential suppression in jet multiplicity,
-- smooth curved behaviour in transverse momentum,
+- Smooth curved behaviour in transverse momentum,
-- stability across **parton** and **particle** levels,
+- Stability across **parton** and **particle** levels,
-- and consistency with standard **QCD-based Monte Carlo** modelling.
+- And consistency with standard **QCD-based Monte Carlo** modelling.

 Residual deviations relative to MC are small and remain within quoted uncertainties.